 Sunday morning, you'll have time to finish just a little bit of sewing, have a quick and simple breakfast, and pack up before checkout.
 After a couple long days of fun and sewing, we'll all be ready for a laid back day.

 Menus for the weekend will be determined at a later date.
 We'll send out a survey closer to the event date for the campers' meal choices, info on dietary restrictions, etc.

 What classes do we take at Glamp Stitchalot?

-Your time at Glamp will be spent making a mystery, choose-your-own-adventure style medallion quilt designed by Tula Pink and Brenda Ratliff in collaboration with the other teachers.
+Your time at Glamp will be spent making a mystery, choose-your-own-adventure style row quilt.
+The teachers will be working collaboratively and will each design their own row-- it's just up to you on how you want to assemble it!
 The pattern will be exclusive to Glamp so this is your only opportunity to get it!